Maria Sharapova: Public profile

 From 2005 to 2011, Sharapova was named to the Forbes Celebrity 100, which attempts to compile the top 100 most powerful celebrities of that year.

 Sharapova has now taken up the sport of pickleball.
 In 2024, she played a doubles match partnering with John McEnroe in a loss to Andre Agassi and his wife Steffi Graf.

 Politics

-In early March 2022, Sharapova spoke out against the Russian invasion of Ukraine and pledged to donate to 'Save the Children' organisation helping Ukrainian children impacted by the war.
+In early March 2022, Sharapova spoke out against the Russian invasion of Ukraine and pledged to donate to Save the Children organisation helping Ukrainian children impacted by the war.

 Citizenship

-Although a United States resident since 1994, Sharapova has preferred keeping her Russian citizenship: It is about the family environment, it is about the rich culture.
+Although Sharapova has been living in the United States since 1994, she has preferred to keep her Russian citizenship: It is about the family environment, it is about the rich culture.
 Just life experiences that I look back to and I know that for so many years I was shaped into the individual I was from those experiences.
 And not necessarily simply the country, but the people, the mentality and the toughness and that never giving up attitude.